Newspaper Page Text

 and Scruggs fled.
 The two victims

-ran into Dean E. C. Mitchell’'s
+ran into Dean E. C. Mitchell’s

 home on Boulevard.
-Biuth men
+Both men

 were reputed fast runners, the

-professor allegedly having a stight
+professor allegedly having a slight

 edge, it was said in an interview.